archatas/klava/README.md

 </script>
 ```

-The tool is supported on these browsers:
+The tool is supported for the following browsers (but might also work on the older versions):
-Chrome v24.0
+Chrome 24+
-Firefox v18.0
+Firefox 18+
-Safari v6.0
+Safari 6+
-Internet Explorer v9.0
+Internet Explorer 9+
-Opera v12.12
+Opera 12+